 Another way to improve a user’s retention is by sending them personalized messages.
 This will help you build long-lasting loyalty at each stage of the customer journey.
 With Customer Journey Builder, you can segment users by the target action they took (or didn’t take) and tag user segments for A/B/N testing.
 Set User-specific Tags and update information about a specific user no matter how many devices they have assigned.

-We've talked to top industry experts and learned that for app’s long-term growth, it is crucial to align customer acquisition and retention.
+We've talked to top industry experts and learned that for the app’s long-term growth strategy, it is crucial to align user acquisition and retention.
 While acquisition allows you to expand your audience, retention maximizes the value of customers you have already captured.

 After acquiring users with a good potential for monetization, you should focus on converting their motivation into sales.
 This can be done by communicating your app’s value at all stages of the customer journey.
 Talk to our team to learn how compelling and timely mobile messaging — push notifications, emails, and in-apps — makes part of this holistic approach.